marcosgrala/KappaGeneticFitting/README.md

 # KappaGeneticFitting
-Python Programm for fitting energy data with Kappa and Maxwellian distribution functions.
+Python program for fitting energy data with Kappa and Maxwellian distribution functions.

 Requires Python2 with numpy and matplotlib.